Multi-Objective Tweezers in Scattering Media

-Derivation details, as well as the electromagnetic equivalent of \cref{eq:acous-varia} are shown in the End Matter.
-With this, we evidence that the variations of the immittance vectors (at the ports) can be linked to the local changes in the scattering medium.
+We are interested in the far-field signature when a parameter $\bold{\alpha}$ (e.g., the position of a target) in the system is slightly varied.
+In the Appendix A, we show that the variations of the immittance vectors at the ports ($\delta \bold{i}$ and $\delta\bold{u}$) can be linked to the local changes in the scattering medium in both acoustics and electromagnetism, i.e.,

-We now prove the link between these variations, the local radiation force, the GWS matrix and the optimal motion of an object.